Agent Configuration

 opencode

-Section titled “opencode”opencode is currently the only supported coding agent.
+Section titled “opencode”opencode is a supported coding agent.
 The architecture is pluggable — see Extending pertmux and Contributing if you’d like to add support for another agent.

 Requirement: --port 0